-Here is a new album of Matt Booth and Palindromes that is out on Jeff Albert's fine record label of new music.
-This band has been working regularly in NOLA and we just went in one day a few years back and here is what came out.
-It also is another attempt at me mixing a record.
+Here is a new album by Matt Booth and Palindromes that was released on Jeff Albert's record label.
+This band has been working regularly in NOLA.
+We casually went in to the studio one day a few years back and here is what came out.
+This another example of my mixing a record.
 Check it out!

 I had great pleasure of knowing Skeets for a brief moment in time.
 He was an extremely unique virtuoso guitarist and a humble gentleman.
 He was my first guitar hero.
 I used to sneak out of church so I could go hear his brunch gig at Ralph and Kacoos in Jackson, MS. Revisting all these recordings affirmed he was one of the greatest guitarist ever.
 His style was so special Lots of Django in there but with more humility and tenderness, but still the playfulness.
 And he always had that DOD delay pedal going when I hear him- reminds me of Les Paul in ways.
 Perhaps that explains my fascination with warm tape echo today.
 I was hearing him in his 70's, not that he sounded slow then but I can't imagine what he was like early in his life.
 I did manage to get a ebay copy of his 1976 "Guitar styles of.." record.
 It features a lots of overdubs and is a great window into his playing but, I think these solo pieces I recorded of him are even more noteworthy.
 Check out the Ephiphone ad from the 60's with him on the right!